videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

       | **message** | `message` | Post the adaptive card with an alert message |
       ||||

-1. On the Logic App Designer, in the Onedrive connection box, click `Delete file after successful copy-paste action`.
+1. On the Logic App Designer, in the Onedrive connection box, click `Delete file after successful action`.
 This example uses OneDrive connector:

 1. If prompted, sign in to your email account with your credentials so that Logic Apps can create a connection to your Onedrive account.